What To Bring

-- The currency in Ecuador is US dollars, the exchange rates aren’t very good with other currencies but most banks work to withdraw in the near by cities.
-It is a good idea to bring enough cash (preferably with small denominations) with you until you can find a bank to withdraw.
+- The currency in Ecuador is US dollars, the exchange rates aren’t very good with other currencies but most banks work to withdraw in ATMs at large cities and the nearby towns.
+Amounts exceeding $10,000 must be declared (source)

 - Rubber calf-length “wellington”-style boots are necessary (specially in the wetter part of the year however we get rain year round).
-Local hardware stores near us sell them for around $10/pair, unless your size is 44 (European size) or higher, in which case you’ll have to look in a bigger city to find that size.
+Local hardware stores near us sell them for around $10 a pair, unless your size is 44 (European size) or higher, in which case you’ll have to look in a bigger city to find that size.
 For short stays we may have spare ones you can borrow if you have smaller sizes.

 - Rechargeable Flashlight or headlamp (something like this)